rebelwarrior/7Kingdoms/lands.md

 ## The Wizard Principalities Archipelago
 ![WizardCity][wizardcity]
 A collection of small islands protected by magic and navigated by ferries, they specialize in trade of many kinds.
 The magical academy is in one of the bigger islands.
 A good place to visit but not stay too long as there are prone to be 'magical mishaps' and creatures that escape novice mages.
+While nobody knows the true number of wizards, the principalities are the smallest kingdom in population.
 ![MageIsland][mageisland]

 ## Uncivilized Lands